openbaton/docs/docs/nfvo-configuration.md

 nfvo.rabbit.brokerIp = <the rabbitmq broker ip>
 ```

-2) Depending on the installation mode you selected, it maybe that you have an in-memory database.
-In order to reconfigure the NFVO to use a more persistent database, like MySQL, you need to change the properties as shown below:
+2) Depending on the installation mode you selected, it may be that you have an in-memory database.
+In order to reconfigure the NFVO to use a persistent database, like MySQL, you need to change the properties as shown below:
 ```properties
 # DB properties
 spring.datasource.username=admin